ossobv/gocollect/README.rst

 - [client] Optional background job for pushing authlogs?
   ``journalctl -f -l SYSLOG_FACILITY=4 -o json``
 - [client] Inotify (or similar) to watch changes.
+- [packaging] Redo debian-depends makefile helpers.
+More automation.

 Not doing ever:

 - [client] Variable random extra sleep.
 It's preferable to know when to expect updates over easing (the little extra) load on the servers.
+- [packaging] Have gocollect packages depend on same-version-of-gocollect-or- higher?
+We could do that, but the only advantage it offers is less typing for manual updates.
+And it's more work when creating the new package.

 Packaging for Debian